DigitalPhonetics/IMS-Toucan/README.md

 ```

 For other systems, e.g. Windows, they provide a convenient .msi installer file
-[on their github release page](https://github.com/espeak-ng/espeak-ng/releases).
+[on their GitHub release page](https://github.com/espeak-ng/espeak-ng/releases).
 After installation on non-linux
 systems, you'll also need to tell the phonemizer library where to find your espeak installation, which is discussed in
 [this issue](https://github.com/bootphon/phonemizer/issues/44#issuecomment-1008449718).
 Since the project is still in
 active development, there are frequent updates, which can actually benefit your use significantly.

 #### Pretrained Models

 You don't need to use pretrained models, but it can speed things up tremendously.
-We will add a script in the near
+Run the ```run_model_downloader.py```
-future that downloads them automatically from the GitHub release page and puts them into the appropriate directories.
+script to automatically download them from the release page and put them into their appropriate locations with
+appropriate names.

 ---